 Where a User provides a notification in accordance with paragraph 3.5.2 such User shall have taken all reasonable steps to ensure that all work to cease the flow of gas has been carried out by suitably competent personnel using that degree of skill, diligence, prudence and foresight which would reasonably and ordinarily be expected from a skilled and experienced person complying with applicable law, recognised industry standards and GDN/PM/GT4, engaged in the same type of undertaking and the Transporter will be entitled to assume that the User has complied with such obligation.

-The Transporter will not amend the Supply Point Register pursuant to paragraph 3.5.3 in the event that:
+The CDSP will not amend the Supply Point Register pursuant to paragraph 3.5.3 in the event that:

 the notification submitted pursuant to paragraph 3.5.2 does not comply with the requirements set out in such paragraph; or

-the User submitting the notification is not the Registered User for the relevant Supply Meter Point on the Day that the notice is received by the Transporter.
+the User submitting the notification is not the Registered User for the relevant Supply Meter Point on the Day that the notice is received by the CDSP.

 A Supply Meter Point will be treated as Isolated for the purposes of the Code (until and unless Re-established in accordance with paragraph 3.7) with effect from the Day on which the Supply Point Register was amended pursuant to paragraph 3.5.3.